 The focus of the 2010 budget was spending on key infrastructure in the areas of works, power, education and health.
-Although, expenditure on infrastructure was expected to have major foreign components, the domestic components of infrastructure financing generated substantial domestic demand pressures that fuelled inflationary tendencies.
+Although, expenditure on infrastructure was expected to have major foreign components, the domestic components of infrastructure financing generated substantial domestic demand pressures capable of fuelling inflationary tendencies.